 As the kids get older, I have started doing moon phases on the bags.
 I draw the different phases and my kids cut them out and stick them in an order!
 They love this version of the bags too!
 The moon is cut out from gold glitter paper and it looks so sparkly when the light shines on them!
 So here’s the deal- Everyday at Iftaar time, when we have had our dates and milk, the kids each have to tell us three good deeds they did that day.
 The night before Ramadan starts, I explain to them that good deeds can be anything from giving someone a glass of water, to not being mad at one another, to helping your classmate in school, to helping me around the house, to giving water to the plants.
 So, armed with this knowledge, both of them try to do “good deeds” through out the day so that they can open up a bag!
 It’s so nice to see them continuously scrambling to do good through out!
 That time is the highlight of our day!
 I have made videos of the kids narrating what good they have done that day and it’s seriously so cute to look at how they are growing and changing every year!

 I also setup a Ramadan reading table as my kids love to read.
 The activity books help to keep them engaged when they are looking for something to do!
 Our favorite right now is “Ramadan” by Hannah Eliot & illustrated by Rashin.
 It’s so beautiful and wonderful to explain Ramadan to the kids.
 I also take this book to my kids school to explain about Ramadan and pass on treats.
-I will be doing a separate blog post about that so do check it out!
+I have done a separate blog post about that so do check it out!